Skip to content

 Within subdirectories

 You can compare against a subdirectory in your git repository.
-For example, if your buf.yaml is stored in the subdirectory proto:
+For example, if your buf.yaml file is in the proto subdirectory:

 $ buf breaking --against '.git#tag=v1.0.0,subdir=proto'